pedro-cf/WSL-Docker-Installer/README.md

 ## Requirements

-This script is intended for use on a WSL2 environment running Ubuntu 20.04 LTS or later.
+This script is intended for use on a WSL environment running Ubuntu 20.04 LTS or later.

 ## License